top of page

 • Digital museum & education offerings (e.g. XR - VR/AR)

-• Participatory research (e.g. Citizen Science)
+• Participatory research & Co-Creation (e.g. Citizen Science)

 SELECTED PUBLICATIONS